tobias-urdin/openstack-monitoring/README.md

 Domain defaults to `default` and region defaults to `regionOne` all other is mandatory.
 For keystone v3 the `--project` parameter is required but not used because it does not create a scoped token.

+The default `--endpoint` type is set to *public* to support newer OpenStack versions (and keystone v3 catalogs).
+To support backwards compatibility this will also match *publicURL* etc when using keystone v2.0

 The same principle applies for all other checks.

 ## Requirements